grantcolley/dipmapper/README.md

 ```

 ## Parameter Description and Usage
-- **Dictionary\<string, object> parameters**.
-List of key value pairs where the key is the field name.
+- **Dictionary\<string, object> parameters**.List of key value pairs where the key is the field name.

 - **IDbTransaction transaction**.
-Optional.
+Transaction support.

 - **bool closeAndDisposeConnection**.
-Indicates whether to close the connection and dispose it on completion.
+Indicates whether to close the connection and dispose it on completion of database execution.
+False by default.
+Typically used when the connection is not created within a `using` block.
+Do not set to true when using a transaction.

 - **bool optimiseObjectCreation**.
-A flag to indicate whether to use a DynamicMethod emitting IL to create objects of a given type for the results of a query.
-The DynamicMethod is cached for re-use and can offer better performance when creating objects for large recordsets of a specified type.
-If false (default) then *Activator.CreateInstance\<T>()* is used instead for object creation.
+A flag to indicate whether to use a *DynamicMethod* emitting IL to create objects of a given type for the results of a query.
+The *DynamicMethod* delegate is cached for re-use and can offer better performance when creating objects for large recordsets of a specified type.
+If false (default) then `Activator.CreateInstance\<T>()` is used instead for object creation.

 - **T target**.
 The target object to update or insert.

 - **string identityField**.
-The identity field which is expected to be auto-incremented by the database on insert.
+The identity field which is excluded from the SQL generated for the *INSERT* statement.

 - **IEnumerable\<string> skipOnCreateFields**.
-Fields to not insert when creating a record.
-Typically these would be fields where defaults by the database is preferred on creation.
+Additional fields to exclude from the SQL generated not insert the *INSERT* statement.
+Typically these would be fields where default values set by the database is preferred.

 - **IEnumerable\<string> skipOnUpdateFields**.
-Fields to not update when updating a record.
-Typically these can be read-only fields that shouldn't be updated.
+Fields to exclude from the SQL generated for the *UPDATE* statement.
+Typically these will be read-only fields that shouldn't be updated.

 - **string sql**.
 SQL statement or stored procedure name, depending on the specified command type.

 - **CommandType commandType**.
 Indicates whether to execute a SQL statement or stored procedure.

 ## Rermarks